Politics of Montenegro: Recent developments

 In April 2018, Milo Djukanovic, the leader of the ruling Democratic Party of Socialists (DPS), won Montenegro’s presidential election.
 The veteran politician had served as prime minister six times and as president once before.

 In September 2020, President Milo Djukanovic’s Democratic Party of Socialists (DPS) narrowly lost the parliamentary election after having led the country for 30 years.
 The opposition, “For the Future of Montenegro” (ZBCG) bloc, composed mainly of Serb national parties.
 The new pro-serbian government was formed by Prime Minister Zdravko Krivokapic.
 However, Prime Minister Zdravko Krivokapic's government was toppled in no-confidence vote after only 14 months in power.
 In April 2022, a new minority government, comprising moderate parties that are both pro-European and pro-Serb, was formed.
 The new government was led by Prime Minister Dritan Abazovic.

 In March 2023, Jakov Milatovic, a pro-western candidate of the Europe Now movement, won the presidential election run-off over incumbent Milo Djukanovic to succeed him as the next President of Montenegro.

 On 31 October 2023, Milojko Spajic of the Europe Now Movement became Montenegro's new prime minister, leading a coalition of both pro-European and pro-Serb parties.

 Judicial branch

 Montenegro follows the principle of division of powers.
 Its judicial, legislative, and executive branches are independent of each other.
 The judiciary is autonomous and independent.
 The rulings of the courts must be in accordance with the Constitution and the laws of Montenegro.
 Appointment to a judiciary position is permanent.

-With regard to the legal profession, it is important to note that Montenegro officially became a sovereign state in 2006.
+With regard to the legal profession, Montenegro officially became a sovereign state in 2006.
 According to a 2015 source, the country has approximately 800 registered attorneys and the bar association has existed for over a century.
 Although the Bar Association of Montenegro [Advokatska Komora Crne Gore] maintains records, there is no indication as to how demographic groups, such as women, have fared in the legal field.